-Jury sentences Massachusetts carjacking killer to death
+Jury sentences Massachusetts carjacking killer of 2 to death

 - What the national media are saying after 'revitalized' Seahawks beat Lions in NFL playoffs

+“It was difficult, but we still got the verdict we wanted, either way,” Scott McCloskey said after the verdict was announced in U.S. District Court.
+“When it’s all said and done, he’s getting the death penalty.
+That’s what we fought the fight for, and as far as I’m concerned, we won.”

-Sampson’s lawyers said he was brain damaged and mentally ill when he carjacked Rizzo, a college student from Kingston, and McCloskey, a retired pipefitter from Taunton, stabbed them each more than a dozen times, slit their throats and left them to die in the woods.
+Sampson’s lawyers said he was brain damaged and mentally ill when he separately carjacked Rizzo, a college student from Kingston, and McCloskey, a retired pipefitter from Taunton, stabbed them each more than a dozen times, slit their throats and left them to die in the woods.

 Prosecutors said the killings were especially cruel because Sampson repeatedly assured the men that he only wanted their cars and would not kill them if they followed his instructions.
 They did, but he killed them anyway, telling police he didn’t want to leave any witnesses.